shakespete/react/React Notes.md

 <h2>React Hooks</h2>

+<h3>useState</h3>
+The initialState argument is the state used during the initial render.
+In subsequent renders, it is disregarded.
+If the initial state is the result of an expensive computation, you may provide a function instead, which will be executed only on the initial render.

 <h3>useEffect</h3>
 The useEffect Hook accepts a function that contains code with side effects.
 The function passed to the Hook will run after the render is done and the component is on the screen.